-- 7.2 Little Moor House is Grade II (NHLE 1362198) and was first listed on the 19th May 1950.
-The list entry (provided in Appendix 1) dates the house to the 18th or early 19th centuries and it is entirely possible that it was built in association with the complex at Primrose Mill, either during the original construction in 1787 or during the period of expansion after 1810. - 7.3 It is essentially a small, stuccoed country house in appearance, of double depth, four bays and two storeys.
-A rear wing extends eastwards which is now a separate dwelling (no. 19).
-The principal elevation faces west and remains largely unaltered, with the main pedimented doorway with a semi-circular fanlight above.
-A French door is situated within the north bay of the west facing elevation on the ground floor.
-A bow window to the ground and first floor with an adjacent oriel occupy the south facing elevation.
+7.1.5 A bow window to the ground and first floor with an adjacent oriel occupy the south facing elevation.
 A lead canopy (possibly on cast iron supports) is above the ground floor bow.
-The north facing elevation is more plain in appearance, with eight-over-eight sashes that mirror those on no 15 on the east side of Littlemoor Road.
-To the rear is a small enclosed yard and the appearance is relatively functional, although a tall stairlight is apparent. - 7.4 The route of the former portion of Little Moor Lane that originally passed in front of the principal elevation now provides a private drive with north and south access through the enclosed garden to the west.
+The north facing elevation is plainer in appearance, with eight-over-eight sashes that mirror those on no 15 on the east side of Littlemoor Road.
+To the rear is a small, enclosed yard and the appearance is relatively functional, although a tall starlight is apparent.

+- 7.1.6 The route of the former portion of Little Moor Lane that originally passed in front of the principal elevation now provides a private drive with north and south access through the enclosed garden to the west.
 Architecturally, the use of attractive features in the south facing elevation of the house suggests that the main approach to the house was northward along Little Moor Lane, from the direction of Primrose Mill.
-This portion of the lane is shown on the 1848 Ordnance Survey map (Figure 2) as tree-lined and is still extant despite the modern residential development fronting the lane. - 7.5 Overall, Little Moor House retains much of its original appearance and relatively high status features externally, which contributes to its architectural and archaeological interest.
-Its likely association with Primrose Mill and the development of industrial Clitheroe also provides historical interest. - The original setting of Little Moor House has altered significantly from its former position as the principal residence within an isolated hamlet surrounded by agricultural fields.
+This portion of the lane is shown on the 1848 Ordnance Survey map (Figure 2) as tree-lined and is still extant despite the modern residential development fronting the lane. - 7.1.7 Overall, Little Moor House retains much of its original appearance and relatively high-status features externally, which contributes to its architectural interest.
+Its likely association with Primrose Mill and the development of industrial Clitheroe also provides historic interest. - 7.1.8 The original setting of Little Moor House has altered significantly from its former position as the principal residence within an isolated hamlet surrounded by agricultural fields.
 Its setting to the west and north is now defined by the enclosed mature gardens overlooked by the principal west facing elevation, beyond which is extensive modern residential development and integration within an urban context.
 To the east and immediate south, the setting remains relatively unchanged in terms of its group value with the Grade II listed cottages at 1-9 and 11-15 Little Moor and the late 19th century coach house, together with the agricultural fields beyond.
-This general context provides an appreciation of how the hamlet may have originally functioned fronted by Little Moor House. - 7.7 However, more specific to Little Moor House is the value of the immediate setting provided by the group of cottages.
-These contribute to its significance in terms of understanding its special interest as the principal residence of the hamlet, occupied by the mill owner.
-This is reflected in the high-status architectural detail befitting a small country house.
-Furthermore, the mature gardens overlooked by Little Moor House are enclosed by high walls and vegetation which aims to screen the modern development beyond, and helps to retain inward looking views.
-Consequently, is considered that the study site does not contribute to the significance of the Grade II Little Moor House.
+This general context provides an appreciation of how the hamlet may have originally functioned fronted by Little Moor House.